Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 • pocket fabric behavior that matches, or slightly outperforms, the body fabric

 The goal is not maximum storage.
-The goal is stable carry.

 When teams skip that distinction, they often end up developing leggings that look commercially correct in flat photos but feel wrong once the phone is loaded.